 Where informal engagement proves unsuccessful and supply owners are unwilling to make required improvements, local authorities may initiate enforcement action.
 The 2017 Regulations provide a range of Enforcement Notices to support this process.
 These include powers to require the provision of information, as well as emergency notices to restrict or prohibit the use of a water supply where there is a risk to public health.

-Table 2 Number of investigations and enforcement by local authority for Regulated supplies
+Table 22 Number of investigations and enforcement by local authority for regulated supplies.